 the characters that you sing, real people?

-are much deeper than real people have... or then maybe I
+are much deeper than real people have... or then maybe I misunderstand real

-little bit.
+people a little bit.
 As a normal man, I can’t think the way King Marke

 thinks.
 Maybe he’s the only one person who has this mystical thinking

 human thinking because Tristan has this potion.
 He is not normal anymore

 after that.
 He’s not acting normally until the last act.

 BD: You sing

 always to remember the percentage on stage, not in the hall.
-Some halls are
+Some halls

-technique, and the same thought of what you sing of the role should
+same technique, and the same thought of what you sing of the role should

 MT: Well, let